 “To my immense surprise my application was successful and I was invited to attend a test day.

 “Having got through the test, I was then invited back to a selection day, which was a day of 2 halves.
 The first half was an interview and the second was role play.
 In preparation for the interview, I spent some time going over my application form.
-I also spent some time on the JAC website – it is all there, they tell you exactly what they are looking for.
-There is video footage of an example of role play and plenty of written material about what is expected.”
+I also spent some time on the JAC website – it is all there, they tell you exactly what they are looking for.”